How to prevent cat loneliness during your holiday

 How to prevent your cat getting bored while you’re away

 Even with a twice-daily visitor, though, you should do your best to help keep your cat entertained.

 Leave plenty of toys around the house and hide a few for him or her to discover while you’re away.
 Access to a scratching post is a good idea if you want your furniture to be still intact when you return.

 Leave an item of your clothes lying around so your scent is still in the house.
 This will offer your cat some comfort and reassurance.

-If your cat loves going outside, make sure you allow it.
-Install a cat flap and, if you’re worried about other cats entering your home, there’s some ingenious solutions out there that will allow only yours to enter.
+If your cat loves going outside, make sure you allow it and consider installing a cat flap.
+If you’re worried about other cats entering your home, there’s some ingenious solutions out there that will allow only yours to enter.

-If your cat likes to watch TV, set a timer for yours to come on for an hour or so each day.
+Got a cat that loves the TV?
+Set a timer for yours to come on for an hour or so each day.

 When cats get lonely

 Signs that a cat is lonely or bored can include: